react-native-webrtc/react-native-callkeep/README.md

 ### answerIncomingCall

 Use this to tell the sdk a user answered a call from the app UI.
+Some Android devices can't answer the incoming call unless you use [Self-Managed Mode](https://github.com/react-native-webrtc/react-native-callkeep#android-self-managed-mode).
 ```js
 RNCallKeep.answerIncomingCall(uuid)
 ```